It's simpler than you may think.

 A baby's play space can simply be a simple rug or mat on the floor.
 You will often find a mirror on the wall as even young infants seem mesmerized by their own reflections.
 A mobile is generally hung above the baby's play area.

 There is a specific progression of Montessori mobiles designed to follow newborns' developmental needs, progressing from simple black and white images to different shades of the same color as baby develops.
-A program like Monti Kids includes these beautiful mobiles in its Level 1 materials, as well as informative articles and videos to help you set up the ideal play space for your infant.

 Montessori nurseries also use a low shelf to store baby's toys.
 This way, the baby can see the toys and become intrigued.
 They will eventually learn to roll, scoot, or crawl over and select a toy from the shelf on their own.
 Putting things within a child's reach is one of the ways that Montessori encourages independence, from birth all the way through school.